 Caring For Yourself – Tips To Remember

-- The healthcare team can guide you through expectations and planning.
+- The healthcare team can guide caregivers through expectations and planning.
 Healing after treatment takes time, and it definitely helps if you are ready.
-Don’t hesitate to ask questions to the medical team.

 - Concentrate on what really matters most and find ways to love and appreciate the brief moments of happiness.

-- Be empathetic with yourself.
-Allow yourself to separate your emotions from your actions.
+- As caregivers, be empathetic with yourselves.
+Allow yourselves to separate your emotions from your actions.

 - Find support groups that can help you learn coping strategies.
 You can start a family meeting and let the rest of the family know that you need help.